 #1.
 Commonwealth Bank of Australia:

 This is a multinational bank.
-It has its presence in New Zealand, Fiji Islands, Asia, US, and the UK.
+It has its presence in New Zealand, Fiji Islands, Asia, the US, and the UK.
 This bank was formed in the year 1911 and has headquartered in Sydney.
 This bank has more than 11,000 branches and the number of employees is approximately 52,000.
-This bank is the biggest banks in Australia and it provides a varied range of services and a basket of financial products.
+It is the biggest bank in Australia and it provides a varied range of services and a basket of financial products.
 It offers services in retail, business, and institutional banking and also wealth management.

-This top bank in Australia was formed in 1835 and is one of the best Banks in Australia.
-This bank has its operation in the US, Europe, Australia, New Zealand, the Asia-Pacific region and the Middle East.
+This bank was formed in 1835 and is one of the best Banks in Australia.
+It has its operation in the US, Europe, Australia, New Zealand, the Asia-Pacific region and the Middle East.
 The bank provides financial services to retail, HNI clients, SMEs, corporate and commercial customers.
 It has its headquarters in Melbourne and has nearly 46,000 staff.